brodady/backup-warden/README.md

 # Backup Warden

-Backup Warden is a small "no-frills," set-and-forget, disposable, redundancy file-watcher written in Rust!
+Backup Warden is a small "no-frills," set-and-forget, disposable, redundancy file-watcher written in Rust.

+** Started as a learning project for Rust years ago and is probably not practical in most cases where better solutions exist **

 Each build of Backup Warden is a standalone watcher program with its embedded configuration, a "Warden."
 It monitors a specified folder for changes and, if so, creates backups every hour.
 It keeps a configurable rolling history (e.g. past 30 Days) and stores monthly snapshots.
+Best used on temporary projects or can easily be included in other applications or environments as a plug and play backup system.

 ### Why?

 - Dead-simple.
 - Tiny executable size.
 - Only does what you tell it to.

-Backup Warden is best used on temporary projects or can easily be included in other applications or environments as a plug and play backup system.

-All with the speed and security of rust 🦀

 ## Features